yasuss/0x-test-assignment-weather-pns8ls/README.md

 ## Performance

 The lighthouse program was used to measure performance.
-The report is available in the repository [report](public/assets/lighthouse.pdf)
+The report is available in the repository [report](public/assets/lighthouse.pdf) and short screen [report](public/assets/lighthouse_report.png)

 ## Additional Features